bgoblirsch/vision-zero-dashboard/README.md

 ## Notes

-- This project is under active development.

 - Schemas, interfaces, and assumptions may evolve as additional validation and analysis layers are added.

-- Raw FARS data is not included in this repository.

-- FastAPI backend archived in v0.1.0 release; can be revived if the project expands to justify full backend hosting.
+- FastAPI backend archived in v0.1.0 release; can be revived if the project expands to justify hosting a full backend.